caraya/personal-blog/content/blog/syndicating-content-to-x.md

 I chose to use [Netlify functions](https://www.youtube.com/watch?v=VHYVipdTE8k) following the ideas from [Syndicating Content to Twitter](https://mxb.dev/blog/syndicating-content-to-twitter-with-netlify-functions/)

-The idea is that we'll use
+The idea is as follows:

+* load the

 ```js
 import dotenv from 'dotenv'